Skip to main content

 touch gw_module_guide/test/src/main.py

-Copy the following Python function, which will be used as the entrypoint for the Lambda function created during the test.
+Copy the following Python function, which will be the entry point for the Lambda function created during the test.

 def lambda_handler(event, context):